cbayly/reading-app/ai-dev-tasks/Tasks/reading-assessment/prd-reading-assessment.md

 ### 4.1.
 Assessment Setup
 1. The parent must be able to launch the assessment from the student’s dashboard or a dedicated assessment section.
-2. The system must allow the parent to select which of their children is taking the assessment.
+2. The system must allow the parent to select which of their children is taking the assessment if launched from a dedicated assessment section.
 3. Upon starting the assessment, the system will make a request to the backend to generate a new assessment passage.

 ### 4.2.
 Passage Generation (Backend)